-Because of that, it not only creates additional trust in the real estate agent, but also creates the so-called bandwagon effect.
+Because of that, it creates additional trust in the real estate agent and the so-called bandwagon effect.

 This effect makes people do something mostly because other people are doing it.

-In the body of the postcard, if there is further space available and it doesn’t break the design layout, you can then also write something like: “Would you like to do the same?
+In the body of the postcard, if there is additional space available and it doesn’t break the design layout, you can write something like: “Would you like to do the same?
 Contact us at XYZ.”

 Below I designed another version of the first “just sold” postcard from above so you can see what I mean.

-A benefit for other sellers could be to get out of a bad mortgage or debt situation.
+Other sellers could benefit from getting out of a bad mortgage or debt situation.

 The Right Targeting

-The next element that influences the conversion rate and the response rate is the right targeting.
+The next element influencing the conversion and response rates is the right targeting.

-This means knowing who your potential target clients are, where they are and how you can reach them at the place where they are.
+It means knowing who your potential target clients are, where they are, and how you can reach them at the place where they are.

-And as always, knowing your target clients (their needs, greeds, and pains) is intertwined with good copywriting.
+And as always, knowing your target clients (their needs, greed, and pains) is intertwined with good copywriting.

-You will be able to communicate in a better way that is more persuasive (e.g. the benefits).
+You will be able to communicate better and more persuasively (e.g., the benefits).

 The Right Advertising Frequency

-The ideal advertising frequency, at least in the digital advertising world, ranges from between 5 to 9 exposures according to this study.
+The ideal advertising frequency, at least in the digital advertising world, ranges from 5 to 9 exposures, according to this study.

-This frequency showed to increase the consumer resonance by an average of 51%.
+This frequency increased consumer resonance by an average of 51%.

-But this also means that less than 5 and more than 9 will have the opposite effect.
+But this also means that less than five and more than nine will have the opposite effect.

 By the way, this is also a thing in Facebook Ads.

-When a Facebook ad is shown too often to the same people, something called “ad fatigue” sets in, which will reduce the click-through rates and of course increase your costs per click over time.
+When a Facebook ad is shown too often to the same people, something called “ad fatigue” sets in, reducing the click-through rates and, of course, increasing your costs per click over time.

-While this study was done in the digital world, it is likely to be also true in the offline world.
-Some things can just be better measured online.
+While this study was done in the digital world, it is likely also true in the offline world.
+Some things can be better measured online.

 So, this also means that sending those “just sold” postcards only once would be more a waste of money than anything else, which is reflected in some of the above opinions from real estate pros.

-By the way, just recently, I wrote an article about finding the cheapest providers for automated real estate postcards that may be helpful in this context.
+By the way, I recently wrote an article about finding the cheapest providers for automated real estate postcards that may be helpful in this context.

 Just Sold Real Estate Postcard Examples, Creative Ideas, and Templates

-Getting to the end of this article, I would like to leave you with some examples, templates, quotes and creative ideas you can use for just sold postcards.
+At the end of this article, I want to leave you with some examples, templates, quotes, and creative ideas you can use for just-sold postcards.

-The examples and creative ideas will be based on actual benefits to the sellers and buyers.
+The examples and creative ideas will be based on the actual seller and buyer benefits.

-Remember that you get to the actual benefits by asking the question “why?” often enough, and also “so what?”.
+Remember that you get to the actual benefits by asking the question “why?” often enough and “so what?”.